 Favorites come with a ‘–’ symbol attached.
 The higher the absolute value of the number, the better the chance the bet will win.
 For example, a -200 favorite has a better chance to win than a -120 favorite.
 200 is greater than 120, so this is what we mean by absolute value – you ignore the ‘–’ sign and take just the number when considering this.

-Underdogs come with a + symbol attached.
+Underdogs come with a ‘+’ symbol attached.
 The higher the number, the larger the underdog.
 So a +200 underdog has a better chance to win than a +500 underdog.

-American Odds always use a baseline value of $100.
+American odds always use a baseline value of $100.
 For favorites you are always risking the money to win $100, and with underdogs you risk $100 to win the amount.

-A -135 favorite means you must risk $135 to win $100 from the sports book.
-So you either lose $135 or win $100, or push.
+- A -135 favorite means you must risk $135 to win $100 from the sportsbook.
+You either lose $135, win $100, or your wager is a push.

-A +350 underdog means you risk only $100, but you win $350.
-You either lose $100 or win $350, or push.
+- A +350 underdog means you risk only $100, but you win $350.
+You either lose $100, win $350, or your wager is a push.

-The most common odds are -110 so we will use that.
+The most common odds are -110, so we will use it for our example.
 The question to ask is “how often will we need to win, when betting at -110 odds, to break even?”
-The answer is “enough so that you turn 110 into 210 often enough to overcome the juice” but it is expressed in percentages.
+The answer is “enough so that you turn $110 into $210 often enough to overcome the juice” but it is expressed in percentages.

-Atlanta +3 -115
+- Atlanta Falcons +3 (-115)

-Carolina -3 +110
+- Carolina Panthers -3 (+110)

-American Odds are convenient and fast once you get accustomed to them.
+American odds are convenient and fast once you get accustomed to them.
 Just like any other format, it is all personal preference.
-It is also easy to convert American Odds to fractional or decimal odds and can easily be done using our online odds converter.
+It is also easy to convert American odds to fractional or decimal odds, and can easily be done using our online odds converter.